zkny/crudengine/backend/readme.md

 For this to work we need to create valid mongoose schemas, but we should add some extra things.
 No snake_case if you want protobuf!

+> Note protobuf can't use custom objects, but we can use refs instead.

 If the accesslevel number system means nothing to you go to the auth [section](#auth).

 | Param    |  Description                                                   | required |